 - A. Use a cleaning agent that is safe for use on protective clothing fabrics.
-Your Garment should only be washed by hand or wiped/sprayed down. - B. Remove gloves before cleaning and discard or replace according to the AHJ. - C. Gently wipe the fabric with a soft cloth. - D. Wash and rinse the outside of the garment first, then the inside. - E. Thoroughly dry Garment following instructions in section 11.6.
+Garment should only be washed by hand or wiped/sprayed down. - B. Gently wipe the fabric with a soft cloth. - C. Wash and rinse the outside of the garment first, then the inside. - D. Thoroughly dry Garment following instructions in section 11.6.

-DRYING 11.6
+11.6 MACHINE WASHING